Karl Ove Moene: Career

 Universal basic share(UBS), which is variation on Universal basic income (UBI).

 He is a fellow of the Norwegian Academy of Science and Letters.
 In 2012, he was elected a member of the Academia Europaea.
 He is director of the GiWES: Globalisation, Institutions and the Welfare State Project which is part of the NORFACE Welfare State Futures Programme network.

 Personal life

-Moene was born in Voss on 29 October 1949, and grew up in Bergen.
+Moene was born in Voss Municipality on 29 October 1949, and grew up in Bergen.